Welcome to Poetry Out Loud in New York!

 Congratulations to the 2024 Poetry Out Loud State Finalists!

-Congratulations the 18 student finalists in the 2024 season of Poetry Out Loud in New York!
+Congratulations to the 18 student finalists in the 2024 season of Poetry Out Loud in New York!
 We’re thrilled to announce this year’s state champion and runner up.

 2024 NY Poetry Out Loud Champion: